WAAESD By-Laws (2021) [PDF]

 - Appropriate notifications to the institution President, Dean/Director, USDA-NIFA, the Board on Agriculture Assembly and APLU

-Any member institution removed for failure to pay assessments as indicated above, may, at any time, request, in writing, to be readmitted as a member on good standing.
-This request must be accompanied by payment of all outstanding assessments that were due at the time of removal.
+Any member institution removed for failure to pay assessments as indicated above, may, at any time, request, in writing (email), to be readmitted as a member on good standing.
+This request must be accompanied by payment of all outstanding assessments that were due at the time of removal or as mutually agreed upon in writing (email) between the institution to be reinstated and WDA.

 Section 1.
 Positions and Terms

-The Officers of the WDA shall be a Chair, Chair-Elect, Past Chair, Secretary and a Treasurer, each for a one (1) year term that begins at the close of the Association meeting held in conjunction with the annual meeting of the Experiment Station Section.
-Officers may succeed themselves (be re-elected) for one additional term, except for the Treasurer who may serve successive terms.
+The Officers of the WDA shall be a Chair, Chair-Elect, Past Chair, Secretary and a Treasurer, each for a one (1) year term, with the exception of the Secretary who will serve a two (2) year term and the Treasurer who will serve a three (3) year term, that begins at the close of the Association meeting held in conjunction with the annual meeting of the Experiment Station Section.
+Officers may succeed themselves (be re-elected) for one additional term.
+The Secretary and Treasurer may serve successive terms.

 Section 2.
 Elections